-I looked that the entitlement mindset in an earlier article, which examined how this mindset is a symptom of unmet infantile needs that carry the expectation that other adults owe us something.
-Freud referred to the Anal stage of child development in his early theories whereby interruption of the stage at which infants begin to learn to control their bowel results in ‘Anal retentive personality’ types in later life.
-Whilst Freud’s theories on this type underpin modern classifications of Obsessive-Compulsive Personality Disorder, his child development model has pretty much given way to an emphasis on parental influences on shaping child development.
+I looked at the entitlement mindset in an earlier article, which examined how this attitude is a symptom of unmet infantile needs that carry the expectation that other adults owe us something.
+Freud referred to the Anal stage of child development in his early theories whereby interruption of the stage at which infants begin to learn to control their bowel can result in ‘Anal retentive personality’ types in later life; a term that has come to refer to general mean-spiritedness.
+Whilst Freud’s theories on this type underpin modern classifications of certain Personality Disorders, his child development model has pretty much given way to an emphasis on parental influences on shaping child development.

 “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.”